Erkaman/erkaman.github.io/src/tess_opt.md

 `vertices=3`, we have that the patches are simply the triangles of the original mesh.

-To every vertex of the patch, we associate a normal and a position, which is what we are doing in `(2)`.
+To every vertex of the patch(all three of them), we associate a normal and a position(in our case, simply the positions and normals from the original mesh), which is what we are doing in `(2)`.
 We output these because we will be needing them in the TES later.

 Next, we need to specify the tessellation pattern for the patch. `gl_TessLevelOuter[i]` specifies how many subedges we should